Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 They approached the Brown one carefully.
 Nobody wanted to be the victim of a sudden last burst of strength on its part.

-"Jooyun…" It took a moment for Yan to regain some breath.
+"Jooyun..."
+It took a moment for Yan to regain some breath.
 "We... stay with it... not die alone."

 Julian nodded seriously, and stood with the Given-Men.